amitmse/in_Python_/Others/README.md

 ---------------------------------------------------------------------------------------------

 # Probability Distribution:
-- Probability distributions describe what we think the probability of each outcome is.
+- Probability distributions function (PDF) describe what we think the probability of each outcome is.
+- probability mass function is used to describe the probabilities of discrete random variables, while the PDF is used to describe the probabilities of continuous random variables.
 - They come in many shapes, but in only one size: probabilities in a distribution always add up to 1.
 - A probability distribution is a function that assigns to each event a number in [0,1] which is the probability that this event occurs.
 - A statistical model is a set of probability distributions.
 We assume that the observations are generated from one of these distributions.
+- Why Probability Density and why not Probability: The concept of probability density is used for continuous random variables because in such cases, the probability of any specific value is infinitesimally small.
+  This is because the number of possible values that a continuous random variable can take is infinite, making it impossible to assign a non-zero probability to any individual value.
+  Instead, we use probability density to describe the distribution of continuous random variables.
+- The probability distribution shows the probability of a point, and the CDF tells the probability of everything up to that point.
 - Chart: Horizontal axis set of possible numeric outcomes.
 Vertical axis probability of outcomes.
 - Example:
 	- Flipping a fair coin has two outcomes: it lands heads or tails.